JustinBirchard/boot-game/README.md

 A txt file will also be created containing the player's final data and final score.
 These files can be found in the root directory of the 'boot-game' folder.

-### NOTE: README.md is still under construction ##
+### NOTE: README is still under construction ##

-#### For detailed chart of modules, functions, objects, and more please visit [The boot-game Google Sheet](https://docs.google.com/spreadsheets/d/1X2Z0Iig4bjpgKo8CwmXPY3DZWwZvcIDpq82WS9JHLCc/edit?usp=sharing)
+#### Detailed chart of modules, functions, objects, and more:  [The boot-game Google Sheet](https://docs.google.com/spreadsheets/d/1X2Z0Iig4bjpgKo8CwmXPY3DZWwZvcIDpq82WS9JHLCc/edit?usp=sharing)

 Questions or comments: bootgamepython@gmail.com